 Leatherlips wasn’t the only famous Wyandot in the Worthington area: Bill Moose was believed to be the last full-blooded member of the tribe to live in Ohio.
 He grew up in the Dublin area, traveling with the Sells Brothers Circus in the late 1800s and then settling in Columbus in a shack at the corner of Indianola Avenue and Morse Road.
 He was well-liked by people from all over central Ohio, sharing stories of Indian lore with children and touting his practice of sleeping outdoors as the secret to his longevity.
 He passed away in 1937, just two months shy of his 100th birthday, and thousands of people attended his funeral, which was handled by Rutherford Funeral Home of Worthington.

 Forced to move west by the arrival of white settlers, there are no federally recognized tribes in Ohio today.
 Nonetheless, they left behind a great legacy.
-From art and language to food, medicine and even government, Native American tribes had an indelible impact on the culture and history of our state and country.
+From art and language to food, medicine and even government, Native American tribes have an indelible impact on the culture and history of our state and country.